Catalytic Coagulation: Catalytic Coagulation

+Because the mass is manifestly conserved in each reaction, a useful check of the correctness of the rate equations \eqref{ck-enzyme} is to verify that $\sum_k k\frac{dc_k}{dt}=0$.

 The presence of this quadratic moment renders the governing equations \eqref{ck-enzyme} intractable.
 To understand why, we recall that one can solve the rate equations \eqref{ck-eq} for classical aggregation recursively in terms of the known cluster density.
-In enzymatic aggregation, the governing equations \eqref{ck-enzyme} are also recurrent, but they require knowledge of both $c(t)$ \emph{and} $Q(t)$.
+In catalytic coagulation, the governing equations \eqref{ck-enzyme} are also recurrent, but they require knowledge of both $c(t)$ \emph{and} $Q(t)$.
 Using Eqs.~\eqref{ck-enzyme}, these quantities obey

 Equation \eqref{Q-enzyme} involves moments higher than quadratic, so Eqs.~\eqref{c-enzyme}--\eqref{Q-enzyme} do not form a closed system and hence are not solvable.

 As an alternative, we specialize to the long-time limit, where the cluster mass distribution should have the scaling behavior \eqref{scaling-F}.
 We will see that Eqs.~\eqref{c-enzyme}--\eqref{Q-enzyme} can be solved in this scaling limit.
 For consistency with \eqref{c:def} and with mass conservation, $\sum_{k\geq 1} k\,c_k=1$, the scaling function $F(x)$ must satisfy the conditions